Get a free application, infrastructure and malware scan report - Scan Your Website Now

 The Perfect Combination: WAF and DDoS Protection

-Behavioural Analysis
+Behavioral Analysis

-This model uses advanced analysis, logs and reports, and threat data to identify abnormalities that might indicate malicious behaviour.
+This model uses advanced analysis, logs and reports, and threat data to identify abnormalities that might indicate malicious behavior.
 According to tech experts, this method accurately detects bad actors that could threaten your system.

 Threat Intelligence Feed